kailey-m-e/61040-away-backend/README.md

     - a test script console output file: [ConceptName]TestOutput.md
 - **design**:
   - DesignRelection.md - design reflection & interesting moments
+  - 4BDesignSummary.md - an updated design summary file (4b)
   - **/concepts**: contains a folder for each concept with:
     - a spec file: [ConceptName]ConceptSpec.md
-    - a design reflection file: [ConceptName]DesignReflection.md
+    - a design reflection file (4a): [ConceptName]DesignReflection.md
     - an LLM prompting file: [ConceptName]ConceptPrompts.md

 ## Note on LLM Use